Henry Wadsworth Longfellow |

 He ground severe his skull, with open mouth

 And eyes at horrid working.
-Nearest him

 Asia, born of most enormous Caf,